JoeLumbley/Audio-Playback-CS/README.md

 # Code Walkthrough

-In this walkthrough, we will break down a piece of code that implements an `AudioPlayer` struct and a `Form1` class to manage audio playback.
+In this walkthrough, we will break down the code that implements an `AudioPlayer` struct and a `Form1` class to manage audio playback.

 ---